hdahle/udp/README.md

 Please don't ask why the ordering of the fields is the way it is

 ### Redis key-value
+The Redis database contains the mapping from IoT-device serial number and the Thingspeak channel.
+- IoT serial number: This is the hardwired device ID inside the SPS particle sensor
+- Thingspeak channel: A single Thingspeak channel contains the time-series data for a single IoT device Each Redis Key-Value pair is therefore:
 - Key: IoT device serial number
 - Value: Write-key for the corresponding Thingspeak
 - The key-value pair represents a one-to-one relationship between IoT device and Thingspeak channel

+### Provisioning of an IoT device
+The provisioning, or configuration, of an IoT device simply means entering key-value pair in the Redis database.
+There s no other configuration of the IoT device.

 ### CLI manipulation of Redis key-value store
+The following is useful for manually mesing around with the Redis key-value store:

 ````
 # Set key "iot-982758BFB4C3E2C4" to value "75YBFS7GXF6Q8MZY"